Anterior cruciate ligament (ACL) surgery is done to reconstruct the ACL in the knee after it is torn.

 Average Hospital Stay

-- Teach you how to use crutches or knee brace.
+- Teach you how to walk with crutches

 - Washing their hands